jacobkrantz/NeuralSum/README.md

-# NeuralSumm
+# NeuralSum
 Abstractive Sentence Summarization with Attentive Neural Techniques.
 Presents a new way to evaluate auto-generated abstractive summaries.

 ## Using Tensor2Tensor
 There are 5 scripts for using Tensor2Tensor models, 3 shell and 2 python.
 These scripts can be modified to utilize different models, data, and other parameters.
 For model-specific parameters, edit `/NeuralSum/NeuralSum/my_custom_hparams.py`.
 For using the crappy model that does not utilize Tensor2Tensor, start everything with `run.py`.
 This also allows you to play with Keras models quite rapidly.
 To do so, make model adjustments in `/NeuralSum/NeuralSum/summary_model.py`.

 ##### Scripts:
-`datagen.sh`: generate the data to be trained and tested with.
+- `datagen.sh`: generate the data to be trained and tested with.
-`t2t-trainer.sh`: trains a model using the given parameters.
+- `t2t-trainer.sh`: trains a model using the given parameters.
-`decode.sh`: Run inputs through the model.
+- `decode.sh`: Run inputs through the model.
 Can either be done iteractively or from files.
-`process_duc4.py`: extract sentences and summaries for the raw folders of DUC2004 so that they can easily be evaluated against in:
+- `process_duc.py`: extract sentences and summaries for the raw folders of DUC2004 so that they can easily be evaluated against in the next script.
+Can be called for loading either DUC2003 or DUC2004 as such:
+`>>> process_duc.py 2003`
+`>>> process_duc.py 2004`
-`evaluate_on_duc.py`: evaluate the various scores of generated summaries against target summaries.
+- `evaluate_on_duc.py`: evaluate the various scores of generated summaries against target summaries.
+Make sure that the global variable `DUC` is set either to `duc2003` or `duc2004` depending on which you want to use.

 ## Datasets
 All datasets are stored in a specific way in the ./data folder.
 You can ask the maintainers for access to this data.